bluescarni/obake/doc/install.rst

 Clang:

-* Due to a compiler bug, Clang 8 is currently unable to compile Piranha's test suite in debug mode.
+* Due to a compiler bug, Clang 8 may fail to compile Piranha's test suite with debugging information.

 OSX: